Reza Jahangiri: Career

 In 2004, Jahangiri became founder and CEO of American Advisors Group (AAG), a reverse mortgage lending company based in Orange County, CA. He started AAG to help address the financial crisis of a growing 65-and-older population by utilizing an underutilized asset, home equity.
 In 2010, AAG launched its Fred Thompson campaign, signing on the famous politician and actor as their national spokesperson.
-Thompson passed away on November 1, 2015, at the age of 73 from a recurrence of lymphoma.
+Thompson died on November 1, 2015, at the age of 73 from a recurrence of lymphoma.
 AAG announced in June 2016, Golden Globe and Emmy Award-winning actor, Tom Selleck, as their new national spokesperson.

 In December 2021, Jahangiri was interviewed by the Orange County Business Journal when AAG was selected as a "Company That Cares.".
 In 2017, Jahangiri reported to Forbes that AAG had been profitable for seven consecutive years.
 Also in 2017, Jahangiri was interviewed by the Orange County Register for an article profiling AAG's rise in the reverse mortgage industry.
 The following year, Jahangiri was interviewed by HousingWire about AAG's expansion into conventional and FHA refinance loans, as well as real estate services for the senior demographic.

 In 2018, Jahangiri received Ernst & Young's Entrepreneur Of The Year® Award in the financial services category in Orange County.
 That same year, he was named to the Orange County Business Journal's OC 500 list, honoring the most influential individuals in Orange County.

 The following year, in 2019, Jahangiri was honored with an Excellence in Entrepreneurship Award by the Orange County business community.